About the Award

 Kent understood that the sum of us is far more powerful than the individual, and that together we can truly make a difference for others.

-In 2023, two organisations were named as the inaugural Kent Maddock Award winners:
+In 2024, two organisations were named as the Kent Maddock Memorial Award winners:

 Kent Maddock